ggxchain/documentation/src/GLOSSARY.md

 ## Staking

-In Golden Gate, staking refers to locking up a certain amount of GGX tokens to participate in network consensus and governance.
+A lock-up mechanism which requires a certain amount of $GGX tokens to participate in network consensus and governance.
 Staking is a key mechanism in the Golden Gate ecosystem, as it helps secure the network and enables token holders to vote in the decision-making process.

 ## Stash Account

-In Golden Gate, a stash account is a primary account that holds a user's GGX tokens and is used for staking and nominating on the network.
-When a user wants to participate in staking and nominating activities, they must first transfer their GGX tokens to their stash account.
+The primary account that holds a user's $GGX tokens and is used for staking and nominating on the network.
+When a user wants to participate in staking and nominating activities, they must first transfer their $GGX tokens to their stash account.

 ## State Transition Function